2018–19 Loyola Ramblers men's basketball team: Previous season

 The Ramblers finished the 2017–18 season 32–6, 15–3 in MVC play with a win against Evansville on February 18, 2018, Loyola clinched at least a share of its first-ever Missouri Valley Conference regular season championship.
 With a win over Southern Illinois on February 21, the Ramblers clinched the outright MVC championship.
 The Ramblers defeated Northern Iowa, Bradley, and Illinois State to win the MVC tournament.
 As a result, the Ramblers received the conference's automatic bid to the NCAA tournament.
 As the No. 11 seed in the South Region, they upset No. 6-seeded Miami (FL) on a last second three-pointer.
 In the Second Round, they defeated No. 3-seeded Tennessee to earn the school's first trip to the Sweet Sixteen since 1985.
 They then defeated Nevada in the Sweet Sixteen and Kansas State in the Elite Eight to advance to the Final Four for the first time since 1963.
-Their Cinderella run ended with loss to Michigan in the national semifinal.
+Their Cinderella-story run ended with loss to Michigan in the national semifinal.